 What Happens After the Meeting.

 Assuming a quorum is present for the shareholder meeting, and after the meeting concludes, minutes of the meeting must be prepared which reflect the corporate business discussed and the resolutions adopted.
-Generally the secretary of the corporation is responsible for preparation of the minutes which contain the names of those in attendance, the names and official capacities of those presiding over the meeting (generally a Chairman and Secretary), and a description of the date, time and place of the meeting.
+Generally, the secretary of the corporation is responsible for the preparation of the minutes which contain the names of those in attendance, the names and official capacities of those presiding over the meeting (generally a Chairman and Secretary), and a description of the date, time and place of the meeting.
 Once prepared and signed by the appropriate officer or officers, the corporate meeting minutes are placed in the corporation’s Minute Book, along with a copy of the Notice of Meeting and any Waiver of Notice signed by any shareholder or director waiving notice.

 The Necessity of Records.

 The necessity of keeping appropriate records for an LLC or corporation simply cannot be overstated.
-Whether formed in Wyoming, Nevada, Delaware or some other state, an essential part of your business must be concerned with keeping records.
-Although no single factor is used by courts to decide whether a LLC or corporation exists as a separate entity, failure to keep appropriate records is one significant factor in making that decision.
+Whether formed in Wyoming, Nevada, Delaware, or some other state, an essential part of your business must be concerned with keeping records.
+Although no single factor is used by courts to decide whether an LLC or corporation exists as a separate entity, failure to keep appropriate records is one significant factor in making that decision.

-If you need to know more about annual shareholder meeting requirements and records for LLCs, need help with pre-meeting planning, conducting a shareholders or Board of Director’s meeting, or preparing minutes of those meetings, or if you would just like to speak with someone about your LLC or corporation, please contact Wyoming Corporate Services at 1-800-990-0433.
+If you need to know more about annual shareholder meeting requirements and records for LLCs, need help with pre-meeting planning, conducting a shareholders or Board of Directors’s meeting, or preparing minutes of those meetings, or if you would just like to speak with someone about your LLC or corporation, please contact Wyoming Corporate Services at 1-800-990-0433.